302 Clarissa

-302 Clarissa is a typical main belt asteroid.
+302 Clarissa is a typical main-belt asteroid.
 The asteroid was discovered by the French astronomer Auguste Charlois on 14 November 1890 in Nice.
 The origin of the name is unknown.
-In 1991, 302 Clarissa was being considered as a possible fly-by target for the Cassini spacecraft, but was later removed from consideration.
+In 1991, 302 Clarissa was being considered as a possible flyby target for the Cassini spacecraft, but was later removed from consideration.

 This body is orbiting the Sun with a period of 1362.5 days and an eccentricity (ovalness) of 0.11.
 The orbital plane is inclined by 3.4° to the plane of the ecliptic.
 There are no major planetary resonances near the orbit of 302 Clarissa.
 It has a retrograde spin with a rotation period of 14.4797 hours.
 Stellar occultation data provides a size estimate of 43±4 km, while IRAS data gives a diameter of 38.5±3.1 km.
 It is classified as a F-type asteroid and is probably composed of carbonaceous material.

 302 Clarissa provides the eponym for a small collisional asteroid family of mostly C-type asteroids.
 This group consists of 179 bodies with orbits clustered around 302 Clarissa.
-The family has a small extend of semimajor axis values, suggesting this is a young group; its estimated age is 56±5 Myr.
-70–90% of the objects in this family have a retrograde spin, suggesting the parent body may have possessed a similar rotation.
-This family is one of five that are candidate sources for the near Earth asteroids 101955 Bennu and 162173 Ryugu.
+The family has a small extent of semi-major axis values, suggesting this is a young group; its estimated age is 56±5 Myr.
+Seventy to ninety percent of the objects in this family have a retrograde spin, suggesting the parent body may have possessed a similar rotation.
+This family is one of five that are candidate sources for the near-Earth asteroids 101955 Bennu and 162173 Ryugu.

 Spacecraft visits

 At present, Clarissa has not been visited by any spacecraft.
-As of 1991, mission planning for the Cassini–Huygens spacecraft included a flyby (spaceflight) of Clarissa while leaving the inner solar system in November 1998, however due to delays, the launch of Cassini-Huygens was moved from November 1995 to October 1997, thus negating the option to pass near Clarissa.
-Cassini-Huygens passed by asteroid 2685 Masursky on 23 January 2000 instead.
+As of 1991, mission planning for the Cassini–Huygens spacecraft included a flyby of Clarissa while leaving the inner solar system in November 1998; however, due to delays, the launch of Cassini–Huygens was moved from November 1995 to October 1997, thus negating the option to pass near Clarissa.
+Cassini–Huygens passed by asteroid 2685 Masursky on 23 January 2000 instead.